 In this section, I outline each of the most popular Tijuana neighborhoods for expats including downtown, Zona Rio, and Playas de Tijuana.
 I’ll also outline a few cheaper alternative neighborhoods outside of the city center like soler, 5y10, and Libertad.
 These areas are affordable and safe for expats as well.

 Downtown or Zona Centro is my favorite place to live in Tijuana.
-Unfortunately, it is also the most expensive so I only spent about a month there.
+Unfortunately, it is also one of the most expensive.
 Expect to pay about $500-600 for a small apartment or $250-300 for a room Downtown.
 The biggest benefit to living downtown is that it is only about a 20 minute walk to the border or 10 minutes in a shared taxi that only costs 10 pesos.

 The whole downtown Tijuana area is walkable.
 Another benefit to living downtown is that it is full of restaurants and clubs and bars to explore as well as delicious street food stands on almost every corner.
 A supermarket or convenience store is always s just a short walk away.
 There is also a big police presence in downtown at all hours of the day and night so it is a relatively safe area to live.